 • deepening infectious process with its spread to other organs and the development of urogenital infection.

-Chlamydia of the eye is usually understood as what doctors call ophthalmochlamydia, or chlamydial conjunctivitis.
-In fact, chlamydia of the eyes is any damage to the mucous membrane of the eyes by chlamydia.
-According to various researchers, chlamydial conjunctivitis makes up from 10 to 30% of all (!)
-Conjunctivitis.
+Chlamydia of the eye usually refers to what doctors call ophthalmochlamydia, or chlamydial conjunctivitis.
+In fact, ocular chlamydia is any infection of the eye mucosa by chlamydia.
+According to various researchers, chlamydial conjunctivitis accounts for 10 to 30% of all (!) conjunctivitis.

 Chlamydial conjunctivitis occurs in adult men and women in the following forms: